Freja Cohrt: København Håndbold

 In 2023 she joined København Håndbold after her contract expired at Odense.
+After 2 years at København Håndbold she retired from handball.

 National team

 Cohrt had played 24 matches for the Danish junior national team and 40 matches for the Danish youth national team, before debuting for the Danish senior national team in November 2014.

 She represented Denmark at the 2019 World Women's Handball Championship in Japan, where Denmark finished 9th.